lingeringcode/narrator/README.md

         - group_date_counter= Boolean.
 If True, build sums per day for grouping of hashtags.
         - sorted= Boolean.
 If True, sort sums per day.
 If False, maintain temporal order.
         - sort_type= Boolean.
 If True, descending order.
 If False, ascending order.
+    - Return: Depending on option, a sample as a List of Tuples or Dict of grouped samples
 * ```get_sample_size```: Helper function for summarizer functions.
 If sample=True, then sample sent here and returned to the summarizer for output.
     - Args:
         - sort_check= Boolean.
 If True, sort the corpus.
 If False, leave in temporal order.